 Tax deductions for insurances and health protection

 Limited company expenses can also include business insurance and health protection which are allowable tax deductions, so you can protect yourself and retain all the benefits of sickness and health cover via cost-effective insurance policies.

 Umbrella providers often talk about the additional administration associated with running your own Limited company, but in reality, the practical implications are considerably less than contractors anticipate because the onerous tasks are done by your chosen adviser.

 Intouch Accounting – The Perfect Mix of Technology & Expertise

-Intouch Accounting has advised thousands of contractors and helped all of them thrive as contractors
+Intouch Accounting has a specialist team of accountants for contractors who have advised thousands of professionals and helped all of them thrive as contractors.

-We can set up a company for you, manage your accounts and provide ongoing advice in relation to IR35, wages, taxes and expenses, giving you the opportunity to focus on your contract.
-You get all this for a monthly fee.
+We can set up a limited company for you, manage your accounts and provide ongoing advice in relation to IR35 regulations, wages, taxes and business expenses, giving you the opportunity to focus on your contract.
+You get all this as part of our fixed fee accounting services.

-If you’re inside IR35 we calculate the deemed salary for you too, so it need not be a worry or a reason not to go Limited.
+If you’re inside IR35 legislation, our specialist IR35 accountants calculate the deemed salary for you too, so it need not be a worry or a reason not to set up a Limited company.
 Why not explore what becoming a Limited company contractor means for you?

-Give us a call on 01202 901 385 and we can go through your circumstances and advise on what is best for you.
+Find out more about our contractor accountancy services and give us a call on 01202 901 385 so that we can go through your circumstances and advise on what is best for you.